spslater/borgapi/README.md

   * `borg config` can only change one key at a time
   * `changes` is a list of `(NAME, VALUE)` tuples so multiple changes can be made at once to the same repository

+### Capturing Output
+`borg` commands display information different depending on what is asked for.
+For example, `create` with the `--list` option writes the file list to the logger.
+When the `--log-json` common flag is included it writes it to stderr.
+The `--stats` option writes to the logger, like the `--list` option does, but when `--json` is used, which outputs the stats info as a json object, it gets written to stdout.

+Currently the api returns a tuple, `(stderr, stdout)`.
+If either `json` or `log_json` is set, it'll try to convert the tuple output to json.
+If it is unable and there is output that is captured it'll return the plaintext value.
+If no output is captured, it returns `None`.

+This will be researched more so that specific commands will return relevant and clear values when called.

 ## Roadmap
 - Make compatible with same version of Python that Borg uses (currently 3.5)